Google plus

 Scotts Miracle-Gro gets record penalties in pesticide case

-Finally, take a look at the NIH "hall of shame" link below.
+Finally, take a look at the "hall of shame" link below.
 Notice in particular how MANY cases there are listed here.
 Are you taking steps to prevent the bad PR and monetary damages that could result from issues like these occurring at YOUR research organization or laboratory?